It’s slush cup season! Time to don your most waterproof shell, close your eyes and keep your head up. Oh, and fat skis help too…

 Practice tip: find some slush and scoot through it.

 Owner and publisher of Fall-Line since 2003.
 Skiing for 20+ years, but hides it well...
 Likes freeriding because of the zip detailing on the clothing, and touring for the big beds.
-One nice new ceramic hip fitted, one to go.
+Two nice new ceramic hips fitted.

 *We only use your data for our own newsletters, and never sell information to third parties.
 We occasionally send emails on behalf of our ski industry partners, but these are clearly marked and always relevant.